giftos1/programming-guide/Pseudocode-Guide.md

 # Guide to Good Pseudocode

 Pseudocode is a useful early step in designing and planning computer programs.
 The idea is that it is easier and more natural to think in terms of an algorithm (the steps to achieve a solution) rather than in terms of actual computer code.

 Writing code _after_ writing pseudocode should be a simple translation process – converting the algorithm to a program in a specific language.
 The exact implementation will depend on the language, which is why pseudocode should be "language agnostic".
+A programmer should be able to implement (code) a solution from a well-written algorithm (pseudocode) without having to solve any more problems (only trivial ones).

-There are no rules to produce "perfect" pseudocode, since it doesn't have to compile, but this document provides guidelines for writing *good* pseudocode.
+There are no *rules* to produce "perfect" pseudocode, since it doesn't have to compile, but this document provides guidelines for writing *good* pseudocode.

 ## Attributes of Good Pseudocode